oggy/rspec_outlines/README.markdown

 ## Example

-    describe "Adding three numbers" do
+    describe User do
-      outline "should return the sum" do
+      outline "should validate correctly" do
-        (a + b + c).should == result
+        @user = Factory(:user, name => value)
+        @user.errors[name].should == message
       end

-      fields :a, :b, :c, :result
-      values  1,  1,  2,       4
-      values -1, -2, -3,      -6
-      values -1,  1,  0,       0
-    end
+      fields :name    , :value, :message
+      values :name    , ""    , "name is required"
+      values :password, ""    , "password is required" values :password, "hi"  , "password too weak" end

 This defines 3 examples.
-Each one consists of the block given to `outline`, with `a`, `b`, and `c` set to the values given in the table below it.
-Easy, huh?
+Each one consists of the block given to `outline`, with `name` and `value` set to the values given in the table below it.

-Aside from being a more readable way to write repetitive specs, tables are a great way to see that you've covered all the combinations of arguments you need to test.

-For example, suppose in the above example you want to ensure you've checked using every combination of positive and negative arguments:

-      fields :a, :b, :c, :result
-      values  2,  3,  5,      10
-      values  2,  3, -5,       0
-      values  2, -3,  5,       4
-      values  2, -3, -5,      -6
-      values -2,  3,  5,       6
-      values -2,  3, -5,      -4
-      values -2, -3,  5,       0
-      values -2, -3, -5,     -10

-Now you can clearly see you've tested every combination.

 ## Usage

-As in the first example, use `outline` to define a spec outline, `fields` to declare the variables, and `values` to create an example with the given values bound to those variables.
+As in the example above, use `outline` to define a spec outline, `fields` to declare the variables, and `values` to create an example with the given values bound to those variables.